Outdoor Adventure Program

 Determination - when the chips are down and the other side is ahead, good teams work together to find the determination to get through any hardship.
 Determination teaches kids to not give up, even when they are losing or after they lost.
 Determination is what kids need to learn in order to achieve a college education or find a job in a terrible job market.

 Winning - learning how to win is as important as learning how to lose.
-Good sportsmanship is another life lesson that kids need to learn and it teaches them how to interact with peers who are different than they are.
-So much of life is about working with people who are different than you.
+Good sportsmanship is another life lesson that kids need to learn and it teaches them how to interact with peers who are different from they are.
+So much of life is about working with people who are different from you.
 Good sportsmanship can teach students how to be humble.

 Respect - We were always taught to be respectful to our elders.
 Some students, and adults, seem to have missed that lesson.
 Being a part of a team teaches students to respect the coach and their teammates.
 Everyone, no matter their income or educational level deserves to be respected.
 Students who play sports have the opportunity to learn to respect their teammates who are more athletically gifted than them as well as their teammates who are not as gifted.